Swetha-Neha/Swetha-Neha/README.md

 # Swetha Neha Kutty Sivakumar

-👋 Hi there!
-I'm Swetha, a Data Analytics professional based in San Jose, CA.

 ## 🚀 About Me
 I'm passionate about leveraging data to drive insights and solve complex problems.
 Currently pursuing my Master's in Data Analytics at San Jose State University, I bring hands-on experience in data migration, big data technologies, and analytics from my roles at Coherent Corp, Eviden, Chargebee, Syniti, and Wipro.